PowerShell/PSScriptAnalyzer/docs/markdown/Invoke-ScriptAnalyzer.md

 ```

 ### -CustomRulePath
 Uses only the custom rules defined in the specified paths to the analysis.
-To still use the built-in rules, additionally use the -IncludeDefaultRules switch.
+To still use the built-in rules, add the -IncludeDefaultRules switch.

 Enter the path to a file that defines rules or a directory that contains files that define rules.
 Wildcard characters are supported.